17 April 2020

 Government guidance suggests that landlords should be compassionate with tenants unable to pay their rent due to the coronavirus, and encourages them to agree payment plans once the situation improves.
 It has also been announced that the mortgage payment holidays will also apply to Buy-to-Let mortgages.

-This will clearly impact on the March and June quarters' rents due under commercial leases, but what about future quarters?
-With the end date of 30 September 2020, this will not currently affect the September quarter date of 29 September as the right to forfeit will generally arise 14 days or 21 days later (ie on around 12 or 19 October).
+This clearly impacts on the March, June and September quarters' rents due under commercial leases, but what about future quarters?
+With the end date of 31 December 2020, this will not currently affect the December quarter date of 25 December as the right to forfeit will generally arise 14 days or 21 days later (ie on around 8 or 15 January 2021).
 Of course, that date may be extended.

-The Government's new code of practice for the commercial property sector has also just been published but guidance alone is unlikely to provide a significant shield for tenants unless it is backed up by further measures.
+The Government's code of practice for the commercial property sector was published on 19 June 2020 but guidance alone is unlikely to provide a significant shield for tenants unless it is backed up by further measures.
 The speed of economic recovery will undoubtedly dictate whether there is another extension in September – watch this space!

 Landlord outgoings such as service charge costs will still be payable and this may cause some cashflow difficulties.
 Certain businesses may be eligible for the Government's Coronavirus Business Interruption Loan Scheme.